A new insight into the consistency of smoothed particle hydrodynamics: Introduction

 \section{Introduction}

-Smoothed particle hydrodynamics (SPH) is a Lagrangian particle-based method that has emerged in recent years as a promising numerical technique for the simulation of complex fluid flows as well as a large variety of problems in computational mechanics and related areas.
-Given the widespread use of SPH today, a complete understanding of the errors is mandatory to account for the lack of consistency that the SPH approximation typically experiences.
+Smoothed particle hydrodynamics (SPH) is a Lagrangian particle method that was developed in the late 70s for the simulation of astrophysical flows \cite{Lucy77, Gingold77}.
+However, it has emerged in recent years as a promising numerical technique for the simulation of complex fluid flows as well as for a large variety of problems in computational mechanics and related areas \cite{Monaghan05,Rosswog09,Liu10,Monaghan12}.
+Given the widespread use of SPH today, a complete understanding of the errors is mandatory to account for the lack of consistency of the standard SPH approximation.
 The mathematical concept of consistency is related to how closely the numerical discrete equations approximate the exact equations.
 In other words, consistency is a measure of the local truncation error.
-Although significant progress has been done over the years to restore SPH consistency (i.e., exact interpolation of low-order polynomials) \citep{Bonet99,Chen99,Liu03,Zhang04,Liu06,Litvinov15,Sibilla15} and investigate the truncation errors \citep{Ben00,Quinlan06,Vaughan08,Read10,Fatehi11}, their actual nature remains poorly understood.
-It is still unclear how the second-order accuracy noted by many authors for the continuous kernel approximation translates into the full discrete form, making a difficult task to provide simple general statements about the accuracy and convergence of SPH.
+In SPH the discrete equations are assembled by replacing the field functions and gradients in the exact partial differential equations by their basic SPH interpolation formulae.
+Therefore, it is of interest to derive the functional dependence of their local truncation errors on the interpolation parameters, namely the smoothing length, $h$, and the number of neighbors within the kernel support, ${\mathcal{N}}$.